Celebrate Native American History

 Bring Her Home

 Learn about three indigenous women who fight to vindicate and honor their missing and murdered relatives who have fallen victim to a growing epidemic across the country.
-Despite the lasting effects of historical trauma, each woman searches for healing while navigating racist systems that brought about this crisis.
+Despite the lasting effects of historical trauma, each woman searches for healing while navigating the racist systems that brought about this crisis.

-For kids
+For Kids

 Art to Heart: Drama and the Literary Arts